Updated August 2, 2023.

 1. Avoid swallowing water.

 Lansen’s top summer safety tip?
 Although it’s difficult to avoid completely, try not to swallow water when you’re swimming.
-This simple step will help keep you from ingesting bacteria and parasites that could be lurking inside, like cryptosporidium (or crypto) the parasite that causes diarrhea, which is by far the most common RWI.
+This simple step will help keep you from ingesting bacteria and parasites that could be lurking in the water.
 Every time you hit the pool, lake, or beach, remind the kids not to swallow, too.

 2. Rinse off before diving in.